 Alan Turing says, “Do you know why people like violence?
 It is because it feels good.
 Humans find violence deeply satisfying.
 But remove the satisfaction, and the act becomes hollow.”

 Bullies often target those that they can get a rise out of.
 Remind your child not to give them that satisfaction.
 The best self-defense tactic is called “target denial” which means “Don’t be there.”
 Practice taking a deep breath, walking away, and leaving.
 Act out a scenario, pretend to be a bigger kid acting aggressively, and coach your child how to veer around and to move out of the bully’s reach.
 If the bullying is happening online, don’t delete it right away, take a screenshot of it for documentation, then block it.

 The reason we feel so bad when we get humiliated is not only because of what was said but usually because of the “audience reaction”.
 Someone says something mean to you, everyone laughs–how does that feel?
 But if even just one person in the crowd says “That’s not funny!”, would you feel differently?
-Encourage your child to make a deal with his or her friends “If you stick up for me, I’ll stick up for you.”
-A buddy system if you will.
+Encourage your child to stick close to his or her friends, and even stand up for others should the occasion arise.

 While this sounds the simplest, it is actually the hardest of all.
 We say and do things sometimes that we’re not proud of.
 Your kids are watching you, even when it seems like they’re not paying attention.
 The way you treat other people and the way you expect to be treated, your children emulate.
 You are their hero, after all.
 Be mindful of your own sense of entitlement, your body language, tone, and actions.
 They teach more than your words ever could.